Project ID: 53930

 Additional details

-This project, which is also known as the Nur-Sultan Light Metro project (reflecting Astana's new name, Nur-Sultan, as of March 2019), is linked to Project ID#53932. which captures agreements signed between China and Kazakhstan, including this CDB loan.
-The Chinese project title is 哈萨克斯坦阿斯塔纳轻轨项目.
-The End_planned field was coded as June 9, 2017, because this was the last day before the Astana Expo.
-The LIBOR rate was not specified; AidData has assumed a 6-month LIBOR.
-The 6-month LIBOR in August 2015 was 0.519%.
-Therefore, the interest rate was coded as 0.519%+2.5%, or 3.19%.
+1. This project, which is also known as the Nur-Sultan Light Metro project (reflecting Astana's new name, Nur-Sultan, as of March 2019), is linked to Project ID#53932. which captures agreements signed between China and Kazakhstan, including this CDB loan.
+2. The Chinese project title is 哈萨克斯坦阿斯塔纳轻轨项目.
+The Russian project title is Строительство системы LRT в городе Астана.
+3. The end_planned field was coded as June 9, 2017 because it was the last day before the Astana Expo.
+4. AidData has estimated the all-in interest rate by adding 2.5% to the average 6-month LIBOR rate in August 2015 (0.519%).
+5. On July 26, 2020, Astana LRT LLP rebranded itself as City Transportation Systems LLP.
+6. The financial statements of City Transportation Systems LLP (for the year ending on December 31, 2019) can be accessed in their entirety via https://www.dropbox.com/s/xy4xs76sj3mk4hx/Download%20%283%29.pdf?dl=0.
+They state that the $1.6 billion CDB loan was repaid in 2019.
+6. Some sources identify the loan identification number as 6510201501100000588 rather than 6510201501100000000.

 Number of official sources